rezanikfal/Tutorials/React/Redux.md

 const user = useSelector((state) => state.user);
 ```
 - Use `createSelector` for calculations, filtering, or other transformations to optimize performance.
-- In other words, with any change to the store, all selectors are triggered:
+- In other words, with any change to the store, all selectors are notified:
   - Direct Selectors: If the slice of the state associated with the selector does not change, React-Redux skips re-rendering because the Redux store updates immutably.
 The reference remains the same, so the shallow comparison (===) prevents unnecessary updates.
   - Derived Selectors: If the selector returns a reference type (like an object or array), a new reference is created with every store change unless memoization is used.
 This can cause unnecessary UI re-renders even if the derived data hasn't actually changed.
 - To prevent these issues: